Bru-sic/week_01_homework/README.md

   So far, Ripple's accomplishments include:
   * Ripple has processed nearly $30B worth of volume and 20M transactions since RippleNet was first launched.
 In 2022, approximately 60% of those payments were sent through <a title="On Demand Liquidity" href="#odl">ODL</a>.[^RippleInsightsQ42022]
   * Ripple has over 300 business customers which continues to expand.
   * Ripple’s crypto-powered payment solution is available in nearly 40 payout markets, up from just three markets in 2020.

+  Benefits claimed by some of Ripple's customers include:
+    * 40% reduction in cross-border payment costs since MoneyMatch joined RippleNet.
+    * US$25M saved by Sentbe customers on foreign exchange conversion and transaction fees.
+    * Payments via Modulr in less than 10 seconds.
+    * 98% savings on domestic transfer rates for NIUM customers.

-  Despite its successes, Ripple has faced some legal challenges which include:
+  Despite its successes, Ripple has faced some significant legal challenges, which include:
    * A US$700,000 civil money penalty in 2015, which was the first against a virtual currency for willful violation of several requirements of the Bank Secrecy Act \(BSA\)[^FinCEN]
    * An action filed in 2022 by the <a title="U.S. Securities and Exchange Commission" href="#sec">SEC</a> charging Ripple and two executives with conducting a $1.3b unregistered securities offering.[^SECPR]  Although a landmark ruling in favor of Ripple was made in July 2023[^Torres]<sup>,</sup>[^HKLaw-1] for three of the four transaction types at issue, the <a title="U.S. Securities and Exchange Commission" href="#sec">SEC</a> plans to appeal the court's ruling .[^Reuters]